god-of-js/Javascript-code-challenges/README.md

-### Various code challenges and problems I have solved overtime.
+### Various code challenges and problems I have solved using javascript overtime.